lxpaul/Projet_MLA_Music_Transcription/README.md

 ### Data Organization

-The data is organized into two subfolders:
+We can organize the data into two subfolders:
 1. **audio_hex-pickup_debleeded**: Contains the audio files, which serve as inputs to the model.
+These files will be ready for model training after being segmented into 2-second portions.
-2. **Matrices**: Contains the time-frequency binary matrices Yn, Yo, and Yp generated for each audio file (the matrices represent the full duration of the audio file).
+2. **matrices**: Contains the time-frequency binary matrices Yn, Yo, and Yp generated for each audio file (the matrices represent the full duration of the audio file).
 These data will be ready for training the model after segmenting them into 2-second portions.

 ## Model Implementation and Training

-The model implementation and training scripts are available in the **"Model Implementation and Training"** folder.
-Detailed instructions in the provided notebooks will guide you through the training process using the prepared dataset.
+The model implementation and training scripts are available in the **"Model Implementation and Training"** folder ................   (à toi de jouer youva si tu veux ajouter des petits trucs ici)
 ## Using the Trained Model

 To use our trained model (`model.h5`), follow these steps: